-Who are the Allied Health Professionals who work at Hull and East Yorkshire Hospitals NHS Trust?
+Who are the Allied Health Professionals who work at Hull University Teaching Hospitals NHS Trust?

 Registered dietitians assess, diagnose and treat diet and nutrition problems at an individual and wider public health level.
 Dietitians translate the most up-to-date public health and scientific research on food, health and disease into practical guidance to enable people to make appropriate lifestyle and food choices.
 Their advice influences food and health policy across the spectrum from government to local communities and individuals.

 Occupational therapists provide practical support to empower people to facilitate recovery and overcome barriers preventing them from doing the activities (or occupations) that matter to them.
 This support increases people’s independence and satisfaction in all aspects of life.
 “Occupation” as a term refers to practical and purposeful activities that allow people to live independently and have a sense of identity.
 This could be essential day-to-day tasks such as self-care, work or leisure.

 Operating Department Practitioners support patients before, during and after surgery.
 This includes assessing them after surgery to make sure that they can be taken back to the ward.
 Their daily duties could include preparing the operating theatre and equipment; making sure specialist equipment is available for specific procedures; monitoring theatre cleanliness; ordering and rotating items of stock and drugs; providing the surgical team with the items they need during an operation; monitoring instruments; and keeping accurate records.